JS2Scratch/JS2Scratch/README.md

 looks.say("Hello!");
 ```

-It is also possible to return certain values in syncronous and asyncronous contexts.
+It is also possible to return certain values in synchronous  and asynchronous contexts.
 As scratch cannot return values via functions natively, you must `util.getReturnAddress` to get the returned value:

 ```js
 function getPi() {